jeremigr/GhiblApp/README.md

 **See it live:** <a href='https://apps.grandsenne.com/ghiblapp/' target='_blank'><b>GhiblApp</b></a>

-Made by Jérémie Grandsenne, September 2025.
+September 2025.

-My practical programming skills are still those of a beginner, but you can check more small development works <a href='https://grandsenne.com/development/' target='_blank'>here</a>.
+While my programming culture is solid, my practical skills are still those of a beginner.
+<br>I'm currently working on improving them, and you can check more small development works <a href='https://grandsenne.com/development/' target='_blank'>here</a>.

 ---

-### See my full portfolio on www.grandsenne.com
+### Jérémie Grandsenne:
 ### Project Director / Creative Lead / Blockchain Expert
+### See my portfolio on www.grandsenne.com

 - Multidisciplinary founder and director, 10 years leading projects in web, web3 and arts.
 - Researcher, content manager and writer: 15 years in tech, marketing, culture.